 Do you and your special someone love jazz?
 Then head to this Alexandria spot known for its lineup of live jazz every evening.
-LaPorta’s menu offers something for everyone, including salad, pastas, burgers, chicken, steaks and much more.
+LaPorta’s menu offers something for everyone, including salad, pasta, burgers, chicken, steaks, and much more.
 Visit on a Monday or Tuesday night for specials, including ½ price bottles of LaPorta’s current vintage wine and a special of two entrees and a bottle of wine for just $28.99 per couple.

 119 King Street

 Located in a building more than 200 years old, The Wharf offers some of the best seafood in Alexandria.
 The Wharf has a cozy atmosphere, with stone walls and wood beams and columns that bear burn marks from a Civil War fire.
 Outdoor seating is also available.
 The menu offers “classic Chesapeake recipes with chef-inspired creations” such as horseradish-crusted salmon, whole Maine lobster, and grilled filet mignon.
 Open daily, The Wharf’s welcoming bar offers happy hour specials from 4 – 7 p.m.
 Sundays through Thursdays and an extensive wine list.